 Clos Marey-Monge Monopole 2016: Gold Medal

 In March 2019, esteemed drinks trade publication The Drinks Business announced the results of its popular and prestigious Global Pinot Noir Masters 2019.
-Every year, this event recognizes and rewards the greatest Pinot Noirs in the world.
+Now in its fifth year, the event recognizes and rewards the greatest Pinot Noirs in the world.

 In all the judges awarded 59 Silver medals and 26 Golds in a field of almost 200 wines.
 Naturally, Clos Marey-Monge Monopole 2016 won the Gold Medal.